Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

-\begin{enumerate}[resume*] \item \emph{Reachability Conflict}: Even if the CAVs have no route conflict, they cannot pass the intersection simultaneously because of the acceleration and velocity constraints.
-CAV $ 1 $ and CAV $ 7 $ have a reachability conflict. \end{enumerate}
+\begin{enumerate}[resume*] \item \emph{Reachability Conflict}: Even if the CAVs have no route conflict, their acceleration and velocity constraints still limit them from passing the intersection simultaneously.
+For example, as described before, CAV $ 5 $ and CAV $ 7 $ have a reachability conflict. \end{enumerate}